tonywtrd/bluecherry2-ffmpeg-update/README.md

 If your installation is not the default installation used by Bluecherry installer, just change all `/usr/lib/bluecherry` to your installation folder in the bash file.

-**NB: Bluecherry didn't use your system FFMPEG but the binary of FFMPEG inside bluecherry installion folder.**
+**NB: Bluecherry don't use your system FFMPEG but the binary of FFMPEG inside bluecherry installion folder.**